 This annual report doesn’t include the exhaustive financial statements provided by major corporations to shareholders, analysts, and regulators.
 Instead, it provides basic contact information and facts about your corporation or LLC, such as the names and addresses of your registered agent and directors/managers.
 Some states collect some financial information if they also use the annual report to determine the amount of franchise tax your company owes.

 Filing late, or worse yet, not at all, can result in serious consequences.
 Nearly every state will charge you a penalty for late filing.
 And until the filing is made the company will not be in good standing.
 That can jeopardize the company’s ability to get a loan, complete deals, or expand its operations.
 And, if too much time goes by, the home state can dissolve your company and a foreign state can take away its right to do business there.
 This means you may lose your limited liability protection.
 You may also be unable to bring an action in state court.
-The courts will set an award of damages aside—even if the defendant admitted complete liability—because the plaintiff company did not have standing to bring an action in court.
+The courts will set an award of damages aside—even if the defendant admitted complete liability—because the plaintiff company did not have

 What’s more, scam artists are known to troll secretary of state websites looking for businesses that are out of compliance.
 Then, with a few clicks of a mouse, they are able to steal your business’s identity and use that identity to open credit cards and obtain products—that you may well be on the hook to pay for.